RESPECT - DISCIPLINE - WILL |

 “Your blue eyes disgust me.” he spat again, striding up to her so that his head came to just below her chest, and he stared up at her, catching her gaze and holding it perfectly, “Such an outward sign of defiance… cowardice and ingratitude!” he shot his hand up and grasped her throat tightly.
 She winced at the sudden action and gurgled loosely as he constricted her airways, his green eyes aflame with sudden fury.

 “You -dare- to endanger Silvermoon with your presence?
 You -dare- to mock us, openly walking the streets?” he grinned wickedly, loosening his grip a little, “Though worry not… I’m not going to kill you.
 Of course, that’s what you deserve and it would be much easier, but I am no murderer.”
+She held his gaze firmly, attempting to speak, though blood gurgled in her mouth and it was clearly visible his Curse of Agony was still in effect.

 “No… M-murderer?!” she spat a gob of blood that had welled around her tongue, “You’re… j-just a… s-s-sick bastard…”

 He thrust his grasp to her throat again and clasped it so tight that several of the poxes upon her throat burst and oozes of pus dripped down her neck over her burns causing her to visibly gasp in agony.
+“Shut your filthy Blood Traitor mouth!” he growled at her through gritted teeth, “You should be thankful that I gift you so!”

 “Th-th-thankful?” she gasped.